carlosug/install.rse/README.md

 # install.rse
-Repository on the paper "detecting installation instructions" for MSR 2025
+Repository that holds the code used for the paper *"detecting installation instructions"* at IEEE MSR 2025

 **tl;dr**: